ecoiahq/content-ops-starter/content/pages/creative-services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >
+    text: >-
-      ## Creativity with Purpose
+      ## Content That Captivates

-      We don’t just create content—we craft stories that connect, engage, and inspire.
+      We don’t just create content—we craft **compelling films, podcasts, designs, and photography** that connect, engage, and inspire.

-      With a **strong foundation in the UK broadcast media industry**, we give our partners the **creative advantage** to produce and deliver compelling assets that stand out.
+      With a **strong foundation in the UK broadcast media industry**, we give our partners the **creative edge** to produce and deliver standout assets that leave a lasting impact.

       ## Strategy-Driven Content Creation

-      We combine **creativity with strategy** to produce content that resonates with your audience while amplifying your **social and environmental impact**.
+      Creativity is powerful, but when combined with strategy, it drives real change.
+We develop **content that resonates with your audience** while amplifying your **social and environmental impact**.

-      From **video production and animation** to **graphic design and photography**, we create **visually engaging content** that captures attention and drives real results.
+      From **video production and animation** to **graphic design and photography**, we create **visually engaging assets** designed to capture attention and deliver results.
     actions: []
     colors: bg-dark-fg-light
     styles: